 It is with great diffidence, but under an imperative sense of duty, that the present writer accepts the opportunity afforded him of submitting to the readers of the Fortnightly Review some general account of a wide-spread movement, which, though for the most part treated with ridicule or contempt, he believes to embody truths of the most vital importance to human progress.
-The subject to be treated is of such vast extent; the evidence concerning it is so varied and so extraordinary; the prejudices that surround it are so inveterate, that it is not possible to do it justice without entering into considerable detail. reader who ventures on the perusal of the succeeding pages may, therefore, have his patience tried; but if he is able to throw aside his preconceived ideas of what is possible and what is impossible, and in the acceptance or rejection of what is submitted to him will carefully weigh
+The subject to be treated is of such vast extent; the evidence concerning it is so varied and so extraordinary; the prejudices that surround it are so inveterate, that it is not possible to do it justice without entering into considerable detail.
+The reader who ventures on the perusal of the succeeding pages may therefore have his patience tried; but if he is able to throw aside his preconceived ideas of what is pos-

-\ The following are the more important works which have been used in the preparation of this article:-Judge Edmond's "Spiritual Tracts," New York, 1858-1860.
-Robert Dale Owen's "Footfalls on the Boundary of Another World," Trübner and Co., 1861.
-E. Hardinge's "Modern American Spiritualism," New York, 1870.
-Robert Dale Owen's "Debateable Land between this World and the Next," Trübner, and Co., 1871.
-"Report on Spiritualism of the Committee of the London Dialectical Society," Longmans and Co., 1871.
-"Year Book of Spiritualism," Boston and London, 1871.
-Hudson Tuttle's "Arcana of Spiritualism," Boston 1871.
+1 The following are the more important works which have been used in the preparation of this article;-Judge Edmond's Spiritual Tracts, New York, 1858-1860.
+Robert Dale Owen's Footfalls on the Boundary of Another World, Trübner & Co., 1861.
+E. Hardinge's Modern American Spiritualism, New York, 1870.
+Robert Dale Owen's Debateable Land between this World and the Next, Trübner & Co., 1871.
+Report on Spiritualism of the Committee of the London Dialectical Society, Longmans & Co., 1871.
+Year Book of Spiritualism, Boston and London, 1871.
+Hudson Tuttle's Arcana of Spiritualism, Boston, 1871.
 The Spiritual Magazine, 1861-1874.
 The Spiritualist Newspaper, 1872-1874.
 The Medium and Daybreak, 1869-1874.

-and be solely guided by the nature of the concurrent testimony, the writer ventures to believe that he will not find his time and patience ill-bestowed.
+sible and what is impossible, and in the acceptance or rejection of what is submitted to him will carefully weigh and be solely guided by the nature of the concurrent testimony, the writer ventures to believe that he will not find his time and patience ill-bestowed.

 Few men, in this busy age, have leisure to read massive volumes devoted to special subjects.
-They gain much of their general knowledge, outside the limits of their profession or of any peculiar study, by means of periodical literature; and, as a rule, they are supplied with copious and accurate, though general information.
-Some of our best thinkers and workers make known the results of their researches to the readers of magazines and reviews; and it is seldom that a writer whose information is meagre or obtained at second-hand, is permitted to come before the public in their pages as an authoritative teacher. .
+They gain much of their general knowledge, outside the limits of their profession or of any peculiar study, by means of periodical literature, and, as a rule, they are supplied with copious and accurate, though general information.
+Some of our best thinkers and workers make known the results of their researches to the readers of magazines and reviews; and it is seldom that a writer whose information is meagre or obtained at second-hand is permitted to come before the public in their pages as an authoritative teacher.
 But as regards the subject we are now about to consider, this rule has not hitherto been followed.
 Those who have devoted many years to an examination of its phenomena have been, in most cases, refused a hearing; while men who have bestowed on it no adequate attention, and are almost wholly ignorant of the researches of others, have alone supplied the information to which a large proportion of the public have had access.
 In support of this statement it is necessary to refer, with brief comments, to some of the more prominent articles in which the phenomena and pretensions of Spiritualism have been recently discussed.